amstuta/pylearning/README.md

 ### Further improvements

-The core functionalities of trees, random forest and nearest neighbours are implemented in this project, however there are many improvements that could be
+The core functionalities of the different algorithms are implemented in this project, however there are many possible improvements:
-added:
-- gini criterion for splitting nodes
+- gini criterion for splitting nodes (Decision trees)
-- pruning
+- pruning (Decision trees)
-- ability to split a node into an arbitrary number of child nodes
+- ability to split a node into an arbitrary number of child nodes (Decision trees)
 - optimizations to reduce time and memory consumption
 - better compatibility with pandas DataFrame
-- ...
+- addition of new algorithms (density-based clustering, SVM, neural networks, ...)

 If you wish, you're welcome to participate in the project or to make suggestions !
 To do so, you can simply open an issue or fork the project and then create a pull